georgedingcz/Checkers/readme.md

 Taking into consideration the limited time available while I'm still taking classes, future developments, should it occur, will happen at a much later date.
 Nevertheless, these are the key areas that I will be working towards:

-1. Due to the way that I have written the game logic, it is currently unable to scale efficiently.
-Rewriting the game logic to allow for triple jumps and modifiable game boards will be a major development to work towards.
+1. Adding double and triple jumps
-2. Working on an AI opponent will also be considered
+2. Making the game mobile-friendly
-3. Making the game mobile-friendly
+3. Working on an AI opponent will also be considered